hlship/cli-tools/README.md

 )
 ```

+Note that unlike a validate function for an option or argument, these are expressions that can leverage
+local symbols (such as `alpha` and `numeric`) and not functions that are passed a value.

 ## Testing

-Normally, the function defined by `defcommand` is passed a number of strings arguments, from
+Normally, the function defined by `defcommand` is passed a number of string arguments, from
 `*command-line-args*`; it then parses this into a command map, a map with an `:options` key
 (plus a lot of undocumented internal data).